vectara/vectara-docs/www/docs/api-reference/overview.md

 ---
 id: api-overview
-title: Overview of APIs
+title: Overview of Vectara's APIs
 sidebar_label: API Overview
 ---

 import {Config} from '@site/docs/definitions.md';

 Everything in <Config v="names.product"/> is driven by APIs.
 This page serves as an overview of the APIs and how to navigate this documentation to use those APIs.
+Before you dive into othis topic, we recommend that you have a basic understanding of the following information:

+## API Concepts

+Familiarize yourself with the fundamentals of Application Programming Interfaces (APIs) including what APIs are, how they work, common use cases, and other key concepts:

+* **gRPC APIs:** Understand the basics of gRPC (Remote Procedure Call) such as the advantages with performance, code generation, and how it uses Protocol Buffers for schema defnitions.
+* **RESTful APIs:** Understand the principles of Representational State Transfer (REST) and why it's commonly used in web services.
+Make sure to also understand how it differs from gRPC.
+* **HTTP Methods:** Become familar with HTTP methods like GET, POST, PUT, and DELETE.
+* **gRPC Methods:** Become familar with gRPC methods like server streaming, client streaming, and bidirectional streaming.
+* **Authentication:** Become aware of common authentication methods that can be implemented in both gRPC and REST APIs including API Keys and OAuth 2.0 and JWT tokens.

 ## gRPC and REST APIs
 Almost every API has both a [gRPC](https://en.wikipedia.org/wiki/GRPC) and a REST(https://en.wikipedia.org/wiki/Representational_state_transfer) endpoint.
-The 1 exception to this is the [File Upload](/docs/api-reference/indexing-apis/file-upload/file-upload) API, which is only available via REST.
+The only exception at this time is the [File Upload](/docs/api-reference/indexing-apis/file-upload/file-upload) API, which is only available via REST.

 gRPC has several advantages over REST: